zeit/micro-proxy/readme.md

 With `micro-proxy`, you can create a proxy server for your microservices based on `now.sh` [path alias rules](https://zeit.co/docs/features/path-aliases).

+This is specially well suited for development to mirror the production configuration of multiple microservices and backends.

 ### Installation

 ```js